fkarg/fkarg.github.io/drafts/longtermplans.md

 Obviously you shouldn't talk the entire time.
 Intersperse your meeting with listening to the progress and next goals of your friend.
-I'm doing my monthly planning in a similar fashion with a friend, and it helped me tremendously to stay more focused, and to achieve more.
+I'm doing my monthly planning in a similar fashion with a friend, and it helped me tremendously to stay focused, and to achieve more.

 ## A basic Execution System
 A differnt approach would be to create an execution system.
-Actually, the procedure I described for accountability partners is a form of execution system.
-Every execution system consists of four parts, weighed as required:
+Actually, the procedure I described for accountability partners is a form of execution system already.
+Every execution system consists of four parts, weighed as
+required:

-- Review: Taking a look at the progress that happened, evaluating success
+- Review: Taking a look at the progress that happened, evaluating taken approaches
 - Retrospective: Taking a look at the current process, making adjustments for parts that are not working as well as they should
 - Planning: Planning milestones and Tasks for the next timeframe until Review,